freddorn/relaxing-hotsprings/README.md

 The website has 5 pages- Home, Lodging, Dining, Hot Springs and Pool, Contact.

 * The header is the same on all 5 pages and is  emerald green.
 It includes the Relaxing Hot Springs logo, a navbar for all the pages and a Book Now link to Booking.com.
-The navbar will collapse to a hamburger type menu on screen sizes smaller than medium.
+The navbar will collapse to a hamburger type menu on screen sizes smaller than large.
 * The footer is the same on all 5 pages and is brown, which compliments the green of the header, creating a forest colors combination.
 The footer includes the address and directions to the resort as well as Social Media links.
 * The Main page features an image carousel of 4 images of the resort, information about the resort and surrounding area and images of the surrounding area.
 * The Lodging page features an exterior view of a cabin, an interior view of each room type, as well as information about each room type.